g-script/better-tail/README.md

 - install development dependencies with `npm install` (or `yarn install`)
 - run tests with `npm test` (or `yarn test`)

-_Note: tests are run in bail mode.
+> _Tests are run in bail mode.
 This means that whenever a test fails, all following tests are aborted._

 ### Debugging tests buffers